-Objectives Endpoints

-Primary: • To estimate the relative bioavailability of a single 500 mg dose of bosutinib when administered as capsule contents mixed with applesauce to intact capsules under fed condition in adult healthy participants.• To estimate the relative bioavailability of a single 500 mg dose of bosutinib when administered as capsule contents mixed with yogurt to intact capsules under fed condition in adult healthy participants.
-Primary: • Plasma AUC{inf} and C{max} for bosutinib (AUC{last} will be used as the primary estimate if AUC{inf} cannot be reliably estimated).

-Secondary: • To evaluate the PK of bosutinib when administered as capsule contents mixed with applesauce or yogurt and as intact capsules to healthy participants under fed condition.• To evaluate the safety and tolerability of bosutinib when administered as capsule contents mixed with applesauce or yogurt and as intact capsules to healthy participants under fed condition.
+Objectives Endpoints Primary: • To estimate the bioavailability of a single 100 mg capsule relative to four 25 mg capsules of bosutinib under fed condition in adult healthy participants.• To estimate the effect of a high-fat, high-calorie meal on the bioavailability of a single 100 mg capsule of bosutinib relative to fasted condition in adult healthy participants.
+Primary: • Plasma AUC{inf} and C{max} for bosutinib.
+(AUC{last} will be used as the primary estimate if AUC{inf} cannot be reliably estimated).
+Secondary: • To evaluate the plasma PK of bosutinib when administered as capsule formulation to healthy participants under fasted and fed conditions.• To evaluate the safety and tolerability of bosutinib when administered as capsule formulation to healthy participants under fasted and fed conditions.
 Secondary: • Plasma AUC{last}, T{max}, CL/F, V_z/F and t{1/2} for bosutinib.• Safety laboratory tests and AE monitoring.

-CCI [REDACTED] [REDACTED]

-[REDACTED] [REDACTED]